bensturgis/tum-adlr-10/README.md

     - explain the results
   - Plot for exploration efficiency
     - visualization methods
+- What are the next milestones?
+Are there any changes to the research hypothesis or problem statement from the pro-posal?
+(Ben)

-- Save weights for every active learning iteration to plot bayesian prediction variance
+- Save weights for le every activearning iteration to plot bayesian prediction variance (Yufei)
-- Create training plots for every ative learning iteration
+- Create training plots for every ative learning iteration (Ben)